TREE LIFE

 Acacia amythethophylla pod.
 Photo: Photo Rob Burret.
 Source: Flora of Zimbabwe

 Four species of Acacia were recorded in the woodland: Acacia amythethophylla, A. goetzei, A. polyacantha, and A. sieberiana.
-Most A. amythethophylla, as is commonly seen, occurred as a scraggly shrub of 2 to 4 meters, but there was one particularly fine large specimen of an estimated height of 8 meters.
-One large A. goetzei was laden with immature pods, and was exuding a clear transparent tasteless gum, very different from the rich brown bitter-tasting gum commonly seen on tannin rich A. karoo.
+Most A. amythethophylla, as is commonly seen, occurred as a scraggly shrub of 2 to 4 meters, but there was one particularly fine large specimen with an estimated height of 8 meters.
+One large A. goetzei was laden with immature pods, and was exuding a clear transparent tasteless gum, very different from the rich brown bitter-tasting gum commonly seen on tannin-rich A. karoo.
 In the past two subspecies of A. goetzei were recognized, A. g. subsp. goetsei and A. g. subsp. microphylla, a small leaflet form.
 However it is now considered that there is only one species with variable sized leaflets.
 Here the leaflets were mostly small but some were medium-sized.
 Most of the A. sieberiana seen were planted, but some were naturally seeded from the planted trees.

 Perhaps the most exciting find of the day was Stereospermum kunthianum, the pink jacaranda.
 This is often seen planted within Harare, but being a middle or lowveld tree, is seldom seen naturally close to Harare.
 It will be well worth a revisit to see this in flowering time.
 Three species of Albizia were recorded.
 Two were ones frequently seen on our outings: A. amara and A. antunesiana.
 The third was several fine specimens of the less commonly seen A. versicolor.